-For the 2016-2017 fiscal year, community organizations were awarded a total of $637,000 in grants by the Arts Council.
+For the 2020-2021 fiscal year, community organizations were awarded a total of $571,500 in grants and funding to date by the Arts Council.

 Operating Support Grants are awarded to local arts agencies in Cumberland County whose programs are vital to the cultural life of the community and whose organizations have reached a size and maturity that assure their long-term viability.
 Operating Support Grants are matched dollar for dollar and their purpose is to strengthen and stabilize major arts institutions and help them to deliver high quality arts services to the citizens of Cumberland County.